 We think that Apprenticeships offer great opportunities for both employers and employees alike, but we also believe we are best placed to help you.
 Here are a few reasons why:

 - We currently have around 2,500 apprentices studying with us nationally

-- Eastleigh College Learner Satisfaction Surveys achieves a consistently high grade when compared to other Further Education College’s based in the Solent LEP region
+- Eastleigh Colleges' Learner Satisfaction surveys results achieve a consistently high grade, when compared to other Further Education College’s based in the Solent LEP region

 - Eastleigh College's recruitment footprint (all ages) is wider reaching across the Solent area than any other FE college